ATTORNEY STEVEN H. ATHERTON

 Many small business owners get themselves into trouble with the IRS for one reason or another.
 Such problems can easily get out of hand quickly, threatening your business and your personal financial security.
 Thankfully, you often have options, some of which may be far better than you imagine.
 At Atherton Law, we have helped many people successfully resolve their disputes with and/or debts owed to the IRS.
 Do not wait for the problem to get worse, give us a call now so that we can help you to develop a strategy that will work for you.

 Most small business owners also have families.
 Families can be messy.
-As a small town, general practitioner in Vermont for more than 25 years, Attorney Atherton has handled just about every type of case.
+As a general practitioner for more than 40 years, Attorney Atherton has handled just about every type of case.
 As a result, while he is not expert in every area of law, he knows enough to provide you with timely counsel when you or your family need it, including helping to secure the more expert legal counsel you or your loved one may need.
-Moreover, as a former family law practitioner, Attorney Atherton understands divorce and also the value of a good pre-nuptial agreement for small business owners.
+Moreover, as an experienced family law practitioner, Attorney Atherton understands divorce and also the value of a good pre-nuptial agreement for small business owners.
 Sadly, the unromantic nature of a pre-nuptial agreement means that it is seldom employed.
 This is short sighted and often unloving.
 In our experience a properly framed pre-nuptial agreement can be an expression of a couple’s love one for another.
 This is particularly true in second marriages, where both spouses often have a shared interest in protecting the interests of children of their first marriages.
 For the many small business owners who have no pre-nuptial agreement, but find themselves in divorce, there is often no way of avoiding the financial disaster that divorce is, but sound counsel can minimize the damage to your business.
-While Attorney Atherton no longer appears in family court, he can help you secure competent legal counsel and counsel you and your divorce attorney through the entire process.
+While Attorney Atherton rarely appears in family court these days, he can help you secure competent legal counsel and counsel you and your divorce attorney through the entire process.

 Most small business owners are so busy running their business that they never address the questions that nags at them in the back of their mind.
 What do I do when I want to retire?
 How do I protect my most valuable asset for the next generation?
 What happens if I die unexpectedly or become incapacitated?
 These are questions that need to be addressed well before the day of reckoning.
 Sometimes the answer may be to sell the business or transition it to the next generation.
 Other times it may be okay to let the business knowing that it has served its purpose.
 Always some kind of transition is involved.
 There is no one size fits all solution.
 What I can say is that all small business owners need an estate plan, typically featuring a trust as probate is typically a financial disaster for properly managing a going concern and guardianship, in case of permanent or temporary incapacity, even worse.
 Moreover, many more small business owners than realize it can, with proper planning, sell their business as part of a retirement plan that enables them to enjoy the fruits of their labor, long after they have given up the daily grind of running their business.
 Let us help you to develop a retirement/estate plan that will meet your individual goals.